anvil008/dotfiles/readme.md

 ## Background

-This is my set of dotfiles which is primarily based around zsh, hyper.js, brewfile.
+Personal set of dotfiles which is primarily based around zsh, hyper.js, brewfile.
 It uses symbolic links to link the files from the dotfiles folder to your home folder.

 The zsh dotfiles uses the oh-my-zsh framework with custom dotfiles in the custom folder.